Skip to main content

 What Science Says

-From a mineralogical perspective, Celestite is strontium sulfate (SrSO4), a relatively soft (3-3.
+Mineralogically, Celestite is strontium sulfate (SrSO4), a soft (3-3.

-• 5 Mohs) and brittle mineral with perfect cleavage in two directions.
+• 5 Mohs), brittle mineral with perfect cleavage in two directions.

-• Its pale blue color is caused by natural color centers in the crystal structure, potentially related to trace amounts of potassium or irradiation effects.
+• The pale blue color comes from natural color centers in the crystal structure, possibly related to trace potassium or irradiation effects.

-• Celestite is the primary ore of strontium, which is used in fireworks (red colorant), ceramic magnets, and some medical imaging applications.
+• Celestite is the primary ore of strontium, used in fireworks (red colorant), ceramic magnets, and some medical imaging.

-• The mineral is sensitive to moisture and should not be exposed to water, as prolonged contact can dull the crystal surfaces and degrade the specimen.
+• It is sensitive to moisture and should not be exposed to water.

 • 9-4.

-• 0) makes it noticeably heavy for its size, a useful identification characteristic.
+• 0) makes it noticeably heavy for its size, which is a useful identification trait.

 Which Chakras Does Celestite Connect To?